-Dr. Clair Brown is Professor of Economics and Director of the Center for Work, Technology, and Society at the University of California, Berkeley.
-Prof Brown is a past Director of the Institute of Industrial Relations (IRLE) at UCB.
-Clair has published research on many aspects of how economies function, including high-tech industries, development engineering, the standard of living, wage determination, poverty, and unemployment.
-Her books include American Standards of Living, 1919-1988, and Chips and Change: How crisis reshapes the semiconductor industry.
-Clair’s contributions to the field of Labor Economics were recognized by the Labor and Employment Relations Association, who awarded her their Lifetime Achievement Award in 2010.
+Dr. Clair Brown is an Economics Professor and Chair of the Center for Work, Technology, and Society at the University of California, Berkeley.
+She is a past Director of IRLE.
+Clair has published research on many aspects of how economies function, including high-tech industries, development engineering, and policies to reduce inequality and carbon pollution.
+Her books include American Standards of Living, 1919-1988, and Buddhist Economics.
+Clair was awarded the Lifetime Achievement Award by the Labor and Employment Relations Association in recognition of her contributions to the field of Labor Economics.
 Clair’s economic approach and life as an economist is published in Eminent Economists II – Their Life and Work Philosophies (Cambridge University Press, 2013).

-In 2013 at UC Berkeley, Clair helped create a new program called Development Engineering, for graduate students in engineering and economics to develop their multidisciplinary skills for designing, building, and evaluating new technologies to help developing regions.
+Clair helped create a new program called Development Engineering for graduate students in engineering and economics to develop their multidisciplinary skills for designing, building, and evaluating new technologies to help developing regions.